Degree: Bachelor of Science (BS)

 Program Overview

-The Biology BS degree program has a core of foundation courses and provides options for specialization in a variety of areas, including biotechnology and genetic engineering, molecular and cellular biology, genetics, immunology, chemical biology, physiology and biophysics, neurobiology and animal behavior, developmental biology, population biology, ecology, and environmental science.
-Individual research projects form a significant part of the curriculum for many undergraduates in all programs and are specifically required for students in the Biology BS program.
+The Biology, BS program has a core of foundation courses and provides options for specialization in a variety of areas, including biotechnology and genetic engineering, molecular and cellular biology, genetics, immunology, chemical biology, physiology and biophysics, neurobiology and animal behavior, developmental biology, population biology, ecology, and environmental science.
+Individual research projects form a significant part of the curriculum for many undergraduates in all programs and are specifically required for students in the Biology, BS program.
 Advanced biology majors may register, with permission, for graduate-level courses in the department and in the School of Medicine.

 Ordinarily, all students begin their biology programs in their first year.